 In this state the world seems new and fresh, like looking out a freshly cleaned window, which had previously been very dirty.
 It becomes very clear that all of that thinking, far from providing great insight into our life, was in fact acting as a screen filtering and obscuring the reality before us.

 Thus the old Zen saying “Name the color, blind the eye.”
-It is the activity of the thinking mind that produces the illusion of duality, of beginings and endings.
+It is the activity of the thinking mind that produces the illusion of duality, of beginnings and endings.

 So we return to Nyogen Roshi’s fundamental definition of zazen: zazen is no separation.

 No beginning, no end.